-The total monthly principal and interest payment for a mortgage loan that uses the 30/360 method and for a mortgage loan that uses the actual/360 method is calculated in the same way.
-The difference between the two methods is that the amount of each monthly payment allocated to interest is based on 30 days in a month for the 30/360 method and on the actual number of calendar days during the month for the actual/360 method.
+Methods for Calculating Interest.
+Interest on each mortgage loan in the pool is calculated under the actual/360 method.
+The amount of each monthly payment allocated to interest is based on the actual number of calendar days during the month for the actual/360 method rather than on 30 days in a month for the 30/360 method.
 In a 31-day month, more of the monthly payment amount is allocated toward interest using the actual/360 method than would be allocated toward interest using the 30/360 method.
 Because there are actually 365 or 366 days in a year, a mortgage loan using the actual/360 method amortizes more slowly and generates more interest than a mortgage loan with the same interest rate using the 30/360 method.
 As a result, a balloon mortgage loan accruing interest on the actual/360 basis is likely to have a larger balloon payment on the stated maturity date of the loan than would a balloon mortgage loan accruing interest at the same interest rate on the 30/360 basis.
 See "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Interest Distributions" for additional information.

 Mortgage Loan Interest Rate Change Dates.
 During the period before the first interest rate change, the initial interest rate on a mortgage loan may not bear a direct relation to the index value at the time of origination.
-The rate on each mortgage loan is subject to change at the end of the initial period and on the first day of the first month thereafter.
+The interest rate on each mortgage loan is subject to change at the end of the initial period and on the first day of the first month thereafter.
 The date that the interest rate changes is referred to as an "interest rate change date."
 Interest rate change date information is disclosed on Annex A.

 Calculation of Mortgage Loan Interest Rate.
-We will adjust the interest rate on each mortgage loan on each interest rate change date, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal:
+We will adjust the interest rate on each mortgage loan on each interest rate change date to equal: